 My heart rate sped up a bit although I kept my cool (I only know one other person who would keep calm in a situation like that).

 My friend’s temper rose as he hit the brakes and swore at the driver, while I took off my sunglasses, looked the man straight in the eyes, smiled, and cautioned with my hand as I mouthed, “Slow down.”

 The man looked like he’d just received an intravenous injection of extra bold coffee.
 He seemed oblivious to the fact that he might just have hurt someone, and perhaps even himself.

 My friend’s temper waned a few blocks after we drove off.
-I wondered what our respective wake up calls were, as I thanked the Universe for protecting us all from physical harm.
+I wondered what our respective wake up calls were, as I thanked providence for protecting us from physical harm.